-People with generalized anxiety disorder may find that they have trouble falling asleep, are unable to stay asleep or don’t feel rested even after sleeping all night.
+People with a generalized anxiety disorder may find that they have trouble falling asleep, are unable to stay asleep, or don’t feel rested even after sleeping all night.
 Reiki sessions may alleviate some of these issues and improve the quality of sleep.

 Multiple research studies have been conducted to explore the relationship between Reiki and anxiety disorders.
 Some of these studies are detailed below.

 In 2006, researchers published a study that sought to determine whether Reiki could reduce anxiety among women undergoing hysterectomies.
 The researchers found that women in the treatment group experienced less anxiety than those in the control group.
 Although this study was conducted only on women undergoing surgery, the results may apply to other individuals as well.